leoafarias/neardb/README.md

 ```

 ### Delete a Document
-By using *delete* the whole document will be deleted from the bucket
+By using *delete*, the whole document will be deleted from the bucket:
 ```typescript
 nearDB.collection('states').doc('ny').delete()
 ```

 ### Get a Document
-You can get the content of a single document by using *get*
+You can get the contents of a single document by using *get*:
 ```typescript
 nearDB.collection('states').doc('ny').get()
 ```

-There a few options that you are able to pass on get depending where you want to get the data from.

-By default *get* will try to retrieve the document the following way.
+*get* takes a few options to specify where you want to get the data from.
+By default, *get* will try to retrieve the document as follows:

 1. Get local data if it exists and has not expired
-2. If CDN is configured will get from there
+2. If CDN is configured, get from there
-3. If there is no local cache and CDN is not configured, it will get from the origin.
+3. If there is no local cache and CDN is not configured, get from the origin.

-There are a few options you are able to pass to force where you get the data from.
 ```typescript
 const options = {
     // Gets data from origin even if